STATE OF SOUTH CAROLINA

 no effort to give taxpayer a fair chance.

-12. Since records to substantiate his business expenses and deductions are lost Taxpayer relies on the Cohen case: The Cohen v.
+The Cohen v.
 CIR case shows that in tax disputes, the taxpayer can use reasonable figures, instead of figures conjured by the tax

 collectors that cannot be correct.
 The taxpayer can also reconstruct lost paperwork to